Merging changes

 A merge is a way to combine the changes from one branch into another branch.
 Essentially combining two histories together that have diverged somewhere in the past.

-is the first common ancestor.
+As in our example, where main and feature have diverged from a shared commit A. Here A is the first common ancestor.
 This is also called the merge base.

 When we merge, git